monurakkaya/opencart-eloquent/readme.md

 ### OCMOD SUPPORT
 You can easily modify original model files without touching any vendor file.

-Each Model has a comment line //ocmod at the end. just search and add after whatever you want.
+Each Model has comment lines `//trait` at the beginning and `//ocmod` at the end. just search and add after whatever you want.

-***with below code you can use name property as mutator so instead `$product->description->name` you can use `$product->name`
+with below code you can use name property as mutator so instead `$product->description->name` you can use `$product->name`:

 ```xml
 <file path="app/Models/Product/Product.php">
     <operation>